 - Slice the leek, put it on top together with some sesame seeds.

-- Serve with your perfectly cooked rice
+- Finally, serve the Korean spicy stir-fried pork with your perfectly cooked rice